unl-ml-art/generative-visual-grant-the/README.md

 ## Abstract

 I am going to use big GAN to develop images of some Future Wonders of the World.
-I will plug in some absract descriptions of what I imagine these seven future wonders could be, and then will name and describe them myself.
-I will then post a variety of the results as a google survey asking people to vote for their favorites (sim)
+I will plug in some absract descriptions of what I imagine these seven future wonders could be.
+I would definitely like to further develop this concept into some fictional travel booklets or something in the future.

 ## Model/Data

-Briefly describe the files that are included with your repository:
-- trained models
-- training data (or link to training data)
+I used BigGAN text to image

 ## Code

-Your code for generating your project:
-- Python: generative_code.py
-- Jupyter notebooks: generative_code.ipynb

-## Results

-Documentation of your results in an appropriate format, both links to files and a brief description of their contents:
-- image files (`.jpg`, `.png` or whatever else is appropriate)
-- move files (uploaded to youtube or vimeo due to github file size limits)
-- ... some other form

-## Technical Notes

-Any implementation details or notes we need to repeat your work.
-- Does this code require other pip packages, software, etc?
-- Does it run on some other (non-datahub) platform?
-(CoLab, etc.)

-## Reference

-References to any papers, techniques, repositories you used:
-- Papers
-- Repositories
-- Blog posts